November 16, 2020

 The workouts are very unique.

-These workouts are ideal for Program Stacking (a method I teach in my digital library where you combine different home workouts in an intentional and strategic way to hit your fitness goals).
+These workouts are ideal for Program Stacking (a method we created where you combine different home workouts in an intentional and strategic way to hit your fitness goals).

 You can download the workouts.

-I miss cuing.
-I can’t get on my knees and do a workout without cuing.
-I can’t see what’s going on.
+We miss cuing.
+It’s challenging to do a workout on your hands and knees without cueing.
+You can’t see what’s going on.

-She recommends doing the workouts 4-7 days a week but I’ve been doing them twice a week (using Program Stacking) and it’s been perfect.
+She recommends doing the workouts 4-7 days a week but we’ve been doing them twice a week (using Program Stacking) and it’s been perfect.

 You won’t find any workout rotation calendars, which makes sense because you get the new workouts uploaded every week and you’re supposed to stick with those.
 Again, that can get boring.
 (And for $90/month, it’s hard to justify buying additional workouts to supplement her membership.)